thlarsen13/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Machine Learning
+- AI Safety
-- Uncertainty Quantification in Deep Neural Networks
+- Uncertainty under Distribution Shift
 - Decision Theory

 # Education to show in About widget